-Astronaut Greg Chamitoff, Expedition 17 flight engineer, takes a moment for a photo as he works in the Destiny laboratory of the International Space Station while Space Shuttle Discovery is docked with the station.
+Astronaut Greg Chamitoff, Expedition 17 flight engineer, takes a moment for a photo as he works in the Destiny laboratory of the International Space Station while Space Shuttle Discovery is docked with the station in 2008.

 NASA astronaut Greg Chamitoff is steadily readapting to life on Earth after spending six months floating in weightlessness aboard the International Space Station.

 Chamitoff returned to Earth on Nov.
 30 aboard NASA?s space shuttle Endeavour to end a 183-day spaceflight, the first of his astronaut career.

 ?It?s much harder to come back than it is to go to space,?
 Chamitoff told SPACE.com Thursday. ?For the first three or four days, it was just so overwhelming to cope with it.?